 It’s really important we have tough measures in place to show how the company is run and how we police ourselves.
 This means our employees, customers and stakeholders can trust we are responsible, the way we behave is ethical, and the way we report on our finances and company information is clear.

-Every year we issue Our Draft Assurance Plan to give customers and stakeholders the opportunity to read the draft and let us know what they think, before we publish the final version.
+We issue Our Draft Assurance Plan yearly, to give customers and stakeholders the opportunity to read the draft and let us know what they think, before we publish the final version.
 For the full version of our Draft Assurance Plan, click here.

 The Environment Agency’s Annual Environmental Performance Report recognised that the firm scored a ‘green’ rating against all six of its regulatory metrics in 2018 (the latest assessment), the only UK water company to achieve an all-green performance rating since 2012.

 The report measures how well companies protect the environment, covering things like how they have prevented sewage getting into rivers, how they treat and dispose of sewerage properly, and if they have good equipment and processes to treat sewage.